praveen686/ATAR/RISK_AND_PERFORMANCE_DISCLAIMER.md

 You, the VISITOR, take complete responsibility for your own trades and investments.

-Genie Omnipresent makes no representations or warranties regarding the correctness of any information contained in the WEBSITE.
+Genie Trader makes no representations or warranties regarding the correctness of any information contained in the WEBSITE.

-Genie Omnipresent takes no responsibility and assumes no liability for any content that the VISITOR receives or sends by the WEBSITE.
+Genie Trader takes no responsibility and assumes no liability for any content that the VISITOR receives or sends by the WEBSITE.

 The VISITOR understands and agrees that any loss or damage of any kind that occurs as a result of the use of the WEBSITE is solely the VISITOR responsibility.

 There are no guarantees of profit nor of avoiding losses when using our SOFTWARE and/or the services and information in the WEBSITE by text, video or any other format.

-VISITOR has received no such guarantees from Genie Omnipresent or from any of its representatives.
+VISITOR has received no such guarantees from Genie Trader or from any of its representatives.

 VISITOR is aware of the risks inherent in trading and is financially able to bear such risks and withstand any losses.